slatedocs/slate/README.md

 bundle exec middleman build --clean
 ```

-The command above generate the static docs in the `dist` folder, in case you want to manually upload it somewhere.
+The command above generates the static docs in the `dist` folder, in case you want to manually upload it somewhere.

 The script `deploy.sh` will build the static docs and push them to the `gh-pages` branch.
 That branch may be used to publish a Gihub Page with the docs.
 That branch may also be included as a submodule inside `rest-service`, in a subfolder named `docs` (for instance):
 ```